 A strong digital presence can be a sort of “set it and forget it” marketing tactic for restaurants, helping direct hungry customers to your site with minimal intervention.
 Frankie DiCarlantonio, Director at the family-owned Scaffidi Restaurant Group, has continued to see a steady stream of online orders thanks in part to an accessible web presence.

 Even as COVID-19 is declining, we're still seeing people placing DoorDash orders.
 Third-party delivery is here to stay.
 The comfort and convenience of eating at home isn't going anywhere.

-2. Tap into the power of UGC for social media marketing
+2. Tap into the power of user-generated content for social media marketing

 Next, make the most of digital marketing tools to increase awareness and drive sales.
 One of the most powerful ways to connect with customers is through social media.
-According to Statista, there are over 112 million monthly active Instagram users in the United States—and all of them need to eat.
+According to Statista, there are over 2.91 billion monthly active users on Facebook worldwide — and all of them need to eat.

 UGC is an amazing way to scale your social media marketing efforts.
 I might be one person with an iPhone, but there are thousands of customers who can help me create and share DK's content—and their posts are amazing from a different perspective.